gruelbox/dropwizard-https-redirect/README.md

 The `getHttpResponsibility()` property is extremely important:

  - If your application is exposed directly to the internet without any sort of proxy (so your application manages its own SSL certificates) set this to `HTTPS_DIRECT`.
 The bundle will check the servlet request directly to ensure that it is secure.
- - If your application is hosted behind a proxy, and the proxy is managing the SSL side of things and forwarding both HTTP and HTTPS to your application as plain old HTTP (common with applications such as [Heroku](https://www.heroku.com/)), we have to rely on the proxy to tell us what the original protocol was using the `X-Forwarded-Proto` header.
+ - If your application is hosted behind a proxy, and the proxy is managing the SSL side of things and forwarding both HTTP and HTTPS to your application as plain old HTTP (common with platforms such as [Heroku](https://www.heroku.com/)), we have to rely on the proxy to tell us what the original protocol was using the `X-Forwarded-Proto` header.
 Most proxies do this, but _do check yours_.
 To enabled this, use `HTTPS_AT_PROXY`.

 ### Install the bundle